-- 1. Disconnect the device from the DC power supply before cleaning.
+1. Disconnect the device from the DC power supply before cleaning.
 Use a damp cloth.

-Do not use liquid detergents or spray-on detergents. - 2.
-Keep the device away from moisture. - 3.
-During installation, set the device down on a reliable surface.
-Drops and bumps will lead to damage. - 4.
-Before connecting the power supply, ensure that the voltage is in the required range, and the way of wiring is correct. - 5.
-Carefully put the power cable in place to avoid stepping on it. - 6.
-If the device is not used for a long time, power it off to avoid damage caused by sudden overvoltage.
+Do not use liquid detergents or spray-on detergents.

+2. Keep the device away from moisture.

+3. During installation, set the device down on a reliable surface.
+Drops and bumps will lead to damage.

+4. Before connecting the power supply, ensure that the voltage is in the required range, and the way of wiring is correct.

+5. Carefully put the power cable in place to avoid stepping on it.

+6. If the device is not used for a long time, power it off to avoid damage caused by sudden overvoltage.

-- 7. Do not pour liquid into the venting holes of the enclosure, as this could cause fire or electric shock. - 8.
-For safety reasons, the device can only be disassembled by professional personnel. - 9.
-If one of the following situations occur, get the equipment checked by service personnel: - The power cord or plug is damaged. - Liquid has penetrated into the equipment. - The equipment has been exposed to moisture. - The equipment does not work well, or you cannot get it to work according to the user's manual. - The equipment has been dropped and damaged. - The equipment has obvious signs of breakage. - 10.
-Do not place the device outside the specified ambient temperature range.
+7. For safety reasons, the device can only be disassembled by professional personnel.

+8. If one of the following situations occur, get the equipment checked by service personnel:

+- The power cord or plug is damaged. - Liquid has penetrated into the equipment. - The equipment has been exposed to moisture. - The equipment does not work well, or you cannot get it to work according to the user's manual. - The equipment has been dropped and damaged. - The equipment has obvious signs of breakage.

+9. Do not place the device outside the specified ambient temperature range.
 This will damage the machine.
-It needs to be kept in an environment at controlled temperature. - 11.
-Due to the sensitive nature of the equipment, it must be stored in a restricted access location, only accessible by qualified engineer.
+It needs to be kept in an environment at controlled temperature.

+10. Due to the sensitive nature of the equipment, it must be stored in a restricted access location, only accessible by qualified engineer.